tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 6\64 Adding Pagination part 1
+Section 6\65 Adding Pagination part 2
--Adding three  more property to ISpecification class
+-Adding three  more property to ProductSpecParams class
-1. int Skip
+1. int BrandId
-2. int Take
+2. int TypeId
-3. bool IsPagingEnabled
+3. string Sort
-this give the system the ability to ask which order into ApplyPaging methode
+this give the system the ability to search into specific pages